Waterzooi

 Waterzooi (/nl/) is a soup from Belgium and originating in Flanders.
 The second part of the name derives from the Middle Dutch terms sode, zo(o)de and soot, words referring to the act of boiling or the ingredients being boiled.
 It is sometimes called Gentse Waterzooi which refers to the Belgian town of Ghent where it originated.
-The original dish is often made of fish, either freshwater or sea, (known as Viszooitje), though today chicken waterzooi (Kippenwaterzooi) is more common.
+The original dish is often made of fish, either freshwater or salt, (known as Viszooitje), though today chicken waterzooi (Kippenwaterzooi) is more common.
 The most accepted theory is that rivers around Ghent became too polluted and the fish there disappeared.
 Charles V, Holy Roman Emperor ate the rich dish, even after suffering from gout.

 Varieties

 All versions are based on a soup-base of egg yolk, cream, and thickened vegetable broth.
 The stew itself contains fish or chicken, vegetables including carrots, onions, celery, leeks, potatoes and herbs such as parsley, thyme, bay-leaves and sage.